berggggg/DinoSync/README.md

 The sync and broadcast port values should be set according to your group host's config.
 These cannot be the same port.
 <br>The `SYNC_HOST` argument is the domain or address on which your group's server is accessible.

+> [!IMPORTANT]
-**You MUST port-forward the `BROADCAST_PORT` value (TCP) to whichever machine is running the DinoSync client.**
+> You MUST port-forward the `BROADCAST_PORT` value (TCP) to whichever machine is running the DinoSync client.

+> [!TIP]
-<br>It's also a good idea to make a shortcut of the program and put it in the startup folder.
+> It's also a good idea to make a shortcut of the program and put it in the startup folder.

 You can also specify the time at which you'd like DinoSync to perform a handshake with the server.
 (Default: noon)